Andrettin/Wyrmsun/readme.txt

 - 5.2.3
 -----------------------------------------------------------------------

+* Maps
+- Added Naples settlement site to the Earth map, along with predefined territory for it.

 * Terrain
 - The dry grass and semi-dry grass transition graphics have been updated.
 - Added new dry grass and semi-dry grass decoration tiles.